 Senior Planner Khan replied some of staff' information came from the L.A.
 County Health Impact Assessment.
-He shared the assessment looked at licensed and unlicensed operators and the general conclusion was that security and crime was significantly different in unlicensed operations.
+He shared the assessment looked at licensed and unlicensed operators and general concluding that security and crime was significantly different in unlicensed operations.
 He stated there is an inherent incentive of safety and security for licensed operators to protect their facility and that directly leads to different outcomes.
 He reported staff looked at all the industrial uses in the City of Pomona, some of them heavily regulated at the County and State level and cannabis is probably equivalently or more so regulated.
 He stated that's important to note because unlicensed operators are extracting cannabis from a plant, without any safety or inventory control protocols, inspections, or certifications, which leads to different safety outcomes.
 He stated for retail there are concerns about banking, but staff are seeing that being addressed at both the State and Federal level.
-He concluded that staff believes that unlicensed operators pose significantly greater safety risks from a land use perspective than licensed operators.
+He Unofficial Minutes Planning Commission Meeting October 9, 2019 Page 5 of 18 concluded that staff believe that unlicensed operators pose significantly greater safety risks from a land use perspective than licensed operators.